 Pipe onto trays lined with baking paper, rap trays on the bench firmly (this prevents cracking) and then bake in the oven for 20 minutes.
 Check if one comes off the tray fairly cleanly, if not bake for a little longer (make sure you are using NON-stick baking paper or they will stick).

-PLEASE make sure you read the macarons FAQ and troubleshooting guide.
-This way you can learn from the mistakes of those who have gone them before you.
+PLEASE make sure you watch the macarons FAQ and troubleshooting video.
+This way you can learn from the mistakes and questions of those who have made them before you.

 Filling your macaroons